Days Gone Trophy Guide and Road Map for PlayStation 4

 Gain the Allied Trust status with three different Encampments

-During this phase, we will also need to reach Trust Level 3 with 3 camps in total.
+During this phase of the Days Gone Trophy Guide, we will also need to reach Trust Level 3 with 3 camps in total.
 Obviously, you’ve already been working on this by doing all side-quests and clearing all infestation sites and all camps will likely be at Trust Level 2 by the time you’re done with every other step in this phase.
 So, here we just want to give the Trust Levels that little extra nudge into Level 3.

 I recommend these 3 camps for the following reasons: